timacdonald/json-api/README.md

 # Support

-- We do not promise named parameter support
+- We do not promise named parameter support.
-- If a method is not documented in these docs, you should assume it is an internal API
+- If a method is not documented in these docs, you should assume it is an internal API that can change at any time.

+# Coming soon...

+- [ ] Top level links, jsonapi, etc.
+- [ ] Test assertions?
+  - decide how to handle top level keys for single and collections (static? should collections have to be extended to specify the values? or can there be static methods on the single resource for the collection?)